Muhammad-Hussain456/100-Days-Coding-Challenge/Day 85/README.md

    - Next.js will create a `layout.js` file in the `app` folder for shared UI elements.

 ## **Using `create-next-app`**
+ A Command Line Interface (CLI) tool that sets up a Next.js application for you.
+ Most of these files are created and pre-configured when you start a new project using create-next-app.

 **Concepts Covered:**